Part D differs from Parts A and B because the government does not provide it directly.

-Enter your zip above to compare Medicare Advantage plans from your state’s top private Medicare companies for free!
+Enter your zip above to compare Medicare Advantage plans from your state’s top private Medicare companies at no cost!

-What are the enrollment requirement for Medicare Part B?
+What are the enrollment requirements for Medicare Part B?

 Who qualifies for automatic enrollment in Medicare Part B?

-If you are already receiving Social Security or Railroad Retirement Board (RRB) benefits at least four months before becoming eligible for Medicare Part B based on age and residential status will be automatically enrolled in both premium-free Part A and Part B.
+Receiving Social Security or Railroad Retirement Board (RRB) benefits for at least four months before becoming eligible for Medicare Part B are automatically enrolled in both Part A and Part B.

-If you are entitled to monthly Social Security or RRB benefits based on disability, or if you have Amyotrophic Lateral Sclerosis (ALS) or end-stage renal disease are all entitled to premium free Medicare Part A, but are most likely still responsible for paying the monthly premium for Medicare part B.
+Entitlement to monthly Social Security or RRB benefits based on disability, or diagnosis with either Amyotrophic Lateral Sclerosis (ALS) or end-stage renal disease (ESRD), entitles a person to premium-free Medicare Part A.

 If you worked for a railroad, the RRB can assist you with your application.